boweeble/s3d-thumbnail-generator/README.md

-### S3D Thumbnail Generator for PrusaThumbnail plugin on OctoPrint/MainsailOS and possibly others.
+# Simplify3D Thumbnail Generator for PrusaThumbnail plugin on OctoPrint/MainsailOS.

 #### Windows only currently